tubearchivist/tubearchivist/README.md

 4. Click on *Start download* and let **Tube Archivist** to it's thing.
 5. Enjoy your archived collection!

-## Known limitations
-- Video files created by Tube Archivist need to be playable in your browser of choice.
-Not every codec is compatible with every browser and might require some testing with format selection.
-- Every limitation of **yt-dlp** will also be present in Tube Archivist.
-If **yt-dlp** can't download or extract a video for any reason, Tube Archivist won't be able to either.
-- There is currently no flexibility in naming of the media files.

 ### Port Collisions
 If you have a collision on port `8000`, best solution is to use dockers *HOST_PORT* and *CONTAINER_PORT* distinction: To for example change the interface to port 9000 use `9000:8000` in your docker-compose file.